 Jacob Morgan, four-time best-selling author of The Employee Experience Advantage, categorizes employee experience into three sectors :

 More than ever, the employee technology experience is synonymous with the employee experience.
-As such, it’s important to pose the question – do my employees have the right technological tools to do their job successfully?
+As such, it’s important to pose the question – do my employees have access to the right technological tools and digital solutions to do their job successfully?

 Morgan encourages employers to focus on making sure their employees are provided tools that are not only functional, but also modern, easy to use, and attractive.
-Staying up to date with technology in the workplace can help make the employee feel more confident and be productive in their role.
+Staying up to date with technology in the workplace can help make the employee feel more confident, build their capabilities, and be productive in their role.

 To improve an employee’s everyday work experience, employers should take into consideration how the physical workspace looks, what it offers, and how it makes employees feel.

 What does the employee see when they walk in?
 Is it inviting?
 Is their desk comfortable?
 Do they have food and meals provided throughout the day?
-Small improvements to one’s office space can greatly increase collaboration and motivation throughout the day.
+Small improvements to one’s office space helps increase collaboration and motivation and drive productivity throughout the day.

-Nowadays, the physical environment might mean an employee’s home office, so it’s equally important to ensure that employees have what they need to be happy and productive, no matter where they are working.
+Nowadays, the physical environment might mean an employee’s home office, so it’s equally important to ensure that workers have what they need to be happy and productive, no matter where they are working.

 Do employees feel heard by leadership?
 Do they feel supported by their manager?
-Optimizing the employee experience requires HR and business leaders to dive deep into their structure to make sure it’s putting the employee, and how they feel, first.
+Optimizing the employee experience requires human resources and business leaders to dive deep into their structure to make sure it’s putting the employee, and how they feel, first.

-In this new wave of enhancing the employee experience, studies have been conducted to see if increasing employee engagement does in fact yield better results for businesses.
+In this new wave of employee experience management, studies have been conducted to see if increasing employee engagement does in fact yield better results for businesses.

 Data shows that companies that put employee engagement at the forefront have: